 I am an Alaskan Native who is passionate about my Tlingit culture.
 I express myself through making jewelry and art.
 I find great joy in working in film.
 When not creating, I am foraging for indigenous plants for cooking and medicine making.

 Currently I carve silver, copper and gold.
 Many of my pieces have spruce root woven into them.
-I hand carve, shape and cut all of my materials to create unique pieces, as well as harvesting and preparing the spruce roots that I weave into many of my metal works.
-Although I may repeat certian designs, each peice of jewlery is a one-of-a-kind.
-My style is Tlingit form line mixed with scroll work.
-Many of my inspirations come from local plants.
+I hand-carve, shape and cut all of my materials to create unique pieces, as well as harvesting and preparing the spruce roots that I weave into many of my metal works.
+Although I may repeat certain designs, each piece of jewelry is one-of-a-kind.
+My style is Tlingit formline mixed with scroll work.
+Much of my inspiration comes from local plants.
 I delight in creating heirloom pieces that are unique to an individual or family.

 I have learned most of my jewelry trade from Jennie Wheeler (who is my mother) and from Dave Galanin.
 Jennie sews with furs and skins and weaves baskets.
 Dave Galanin is a master carver and jewelry maker.